Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 First thing’s first, grab a towel and your nail clippers.

-One of the biggest difficulties of nail clipping is getting your guinea pig to stay still.
-If you can, get someone to help you hold your pet the first few times you do do a nail trim.
+One of the biggest difficulties of clipping nails is getting your guinea pig to stay still.
+They might not be able to tolerate getting all of their nails clipped in one session.
+If you can, get someone to help you hold your pet the first few times you do a nail trim.

-Over time, your cavy will start to get used to nail trimming and wriggle less.
+Over time, your cavy will start to get used to nail trims and wriggle less.

 That’s why you should make it a part of your grooming routine on a regular basis – your guinea pig will grow more accustomed to it and is likely to be less stressed when this time comes around.